Electric Rate Basics

 Declining block rates are common for commercial customers.

 An increasing block rate does the opposite.
 The more energy you use, the more it costs per kWh.
 Increasing block rates are very rare.
 Typically, if you do find an increasing block rate, it will be a residential rate schedule.

-Some utilities have seasonal rates, with the cost per kWh going down during warmer months because the Northwest is a winter-peaking region (electricity usage goes up in the winter).
+Some utilities have seasonal rates, with the cost per kWh going down during warmer months because electricity usage in the Pacific Northwest goes up in the winter.
 The basic law of supply and demand causes utilities to charge a higher rate during the winter months, when demand is high, and a lower rate during the summer months, when demand is low.